vee-sh/veessh/README.md

 Core commands

-- add: Create a new profile (ssh, sftp, telnet, mosh, ssm).
+- add: Create a new profile (ssh, sftp, telnet, mosh, ssm, gcloud).
 - edit: Modify an existing profile.
 - clone: Duplicate a profile with a new name.
 - list: Show profiles (supports --tag and --json).